-Forbo Flooring Systems also actively participates in a number of European based programs that take care of post-consumer (after use) floor covering waste as we believe it is important to seek alliances and cooperation's in line with the assignment that lies ahead
+Forbo Flooring Systems also actively participates in a number of European based programs that take care of post-consumer (after use) floor covering waste as we believe it is important to seek alliances and cooperation's in line with the assignment that lies ahead of us.

 The future of our products and the sustained environmental character of our operations in today's world are crucial to us.
 With this report we are pleased to inform you of our progress and activities in 2017.

-Jean-Michel Wins Executive Vice President Forbo Flooring Systems (as of january 2018)
+room for Forbo Flooring Syst ofile in which (as of january 2018)